RuixinGuo/Course/Mathematical Statistics I/readme.md

-This is the Mathematical Statistics I course (MATH 70061), including the slides, homeworks, exams and answers.
+This is the Mathematical Statistics I course (MATH 60061/70061) of Fall 2021, including the slides, homeworks, exams and answers.